tlevine/occupar/readme.md

-Life stresses mediate an association between negative perception of activism and a decision never to participate
+external stresses mediate an association between negative perception of activism and a decision never to participate
 ======
 Thomas Levine and Mimiko Watanabe